HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

 \subsection{Checks before inserting to promotion cache}

 The promotion cache resides between \fastdisk{} and \slowdisk{}.
-Therefore, before promoting a record into the promotion cache, it is crucial to verify the absence of a newer version of this record in \slowdisk{}.
-Although for a point read that retrieves the latest available version, it is known that there is no newer version of this record in the read's superversion (a snapshot of LSM-tree's state, see \ref{subsection:lsm-tree} for details), it is still possible that a newer version of the record is compacted into \slowdisk{} before the record is inserted into the promotion cache.
-Consequently, the next read of this key will return the promoted outdated record instead of the newer version in \slowdisk{}, leading to an incorrect result.
+Therefore, before promoting a record into the promotion cache, it is crucial to verify the absence of a newer version of this record in \slowdisk{}, which would otherwise be shielded by the inserted older record in the promotion cache.
+For a point read that wants to insert the latest version just retrieved from \slowdisk{} into the promotion cache, it is known that no newer version exists in the same superversion (i.e., the LSM-tree's snapshot).
+However, it is still possible that a newer version of the record is compacted into \slowdisk{} before the previous record has finished being inserted into the promotion cache.

-To address this issue, \hotrap{} marks SSTables as being or having been compacted when setting up compaction jobs with the promotion cache lock held.
-During the client access, all \slowdisk{} SSTables whose range contains the key are recorded.
-Before inserting a record into the promotion cache, \hotrap{} acquires the lock and then checks whether any of the recorded SSTables is being or has been compacted.
-If none, the record can be safely inserted into the promotion cache.
+To address this issue, \hotrap{} marks SSTables as being or having been compacted when setting up compaction jobs.
+During the client access, \slowdisk{} SSTables whose range contains the key are recorded.
+Before inserting a record into the promotion cache, \hotrap{} checks if any of the recorded SSTables is being or has been compacted.
+If there is, \hotrap{} aborts the insertion.
 The abort rate is low because of the small number of compaction jobs.
-Our experiments show that the checking only aborts less than 1\% of insertions into the promotion cache.
+Our experiments show that this check only aborts less than 1\% of insertions into the promotion cache.